mathiashusted/AldabiP/README.md

 The real development for each of these assignments takes place under `src/*` directory.
 For example, the code for the first task would be under `src/a1_dzima/*` and `src/a1_mathias/*`.
 Additionally, you will also see the templates we were given.
 All of the tasks are numbered chronologically and will get progressively more complex.

-As a general rule, each program fundamentally consists of 3 main files.
+As a general rule, each program fundamentally consists of minimum 3 files:
 - aufgabeX.h
 - aufgabeX.cpp
 - aufgabeX_main.cpp